Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 - When done in outdoors you can have fresh air & sunlight (vitamin D)

 A few suggestions for physical activities: walking, jogging, aerobics, running, hiking, swimming, cycling, dancing, jumping rope, jumping jacks, use a treadmill, use an elliptical trainer or go to a gym.

 As you learned, having a healthy vegan meal includes eating plenty of different vegetables, fruits, whole grains, nuts, seeds, pulses, and limit sugary, salty and fatty foods to ensure you’re getting all the proper nutrients.

 As a result, you’re bound to enjoy many health benefits besides reducing the risk of heart disease, type 2 diabetes, obesity, etc.

-Being a healthy vegan also means keeping yourself happy mentally.
+Being healthy also means keeping yourself happy mentally.
 Whenever you have a need to break the boredom, you may moderately consume vegan substitutes (there are healthy options as well if you choose carefully) for meat, eggs, cheese and of course vegan chocolate, vegan ice cream & vegan cookies!